ImtiazVision/imtiazvision/README.md

 > Ideas should be introduced through empathic mirroring rather than being taught.

-> Our passion for what we do will encourage those around us.
+> Passion in what we do will motivate those around us by making an upfront promise while displaying genuine passion about what we are addressing.

 > Things that appear to be too wonderful to be true are almost always true in life.